rohit12crj/Study-Notes/Git/notes.md

 ✅ Explain Git internal architecture ?

 Git internally stores data as objects identified by SHA hashes.
+All objects are stored in the .git/objects database.
 The main object types are:
 - Blob → stores file content
 - Tree → represents directory structure
 - Commit → snapshot of repository referencing tree objects
-- Tag → named reference pointing to a specific commit All objects are stored in the .git/objects database.
+- Tag → named reference pointing to a specific commit

+In Git, all repository data is stored in the .git/objects directory.
+Git stores this data in two formats:
+- Loose objects are individual Git objects stored separately in the .git/objects directory when they are first created.
+- Packfiles are compressed collections of many Git objects stored together to optimize storage and improve performance.

+These are two ways Git manages storage efficiency and performance.
+Git periodically converts loose objects into packfiles using garbage collection (git gc).

 ---